-Why you should know who your gas supplier is
+Why do you need to know who your gas supplier is?

 You might think it’s not important to know who supplies the gas at your business premises.
 But if you know nothing about your gas supply, there’s a high chance that you’ll be overpaying for your business energy.

 In case you weren’t already aware, loyalty doesn’t pay when it comes to gas and electricity.
 Just as with your household energy supply, business energy providers will put you on more expensive rates the second your fixed deal contract expires.

 If you don’t know who supplies your business gas, there’s a good chance you won’t know when your contract is set to expire.

 It’s not all about getting the best price, though.
 As a business owner, you need to make sure you’re with a supplier that can meet the needs and demands of your business.

 It’s also important to choose a supplier that offers a good level of customer support in case something goes wrong with your billing or supply – it's one thing losing power at home but losing power at your workplace could be catastrophic for your business.